During these difficult and uncertain times, psychotherapy and mental health services are more important and more in-demand than ever.

 They use them when billing clients and when filing CMS-1500 claim forms with third-party payers such as Medicare, Medicaid, and private health insurance carriers.

-Finally, what’s the difference between report E/M CPT codes and psychotherapy CPT codes?
+Finally, what is the difference between report E/M CPT codes and psychotherapy CPT codes?
 The following table explains the key distinctions:

 Psychotherapy